New shortcut trigger (real-time)

 # How message shortcuts work

-Message shortcuts can be triggered on any message in any channel, direct message, or multi-party message that your custom bot is a member of.
+Message shortcuts can be triggered on any message in any channel, direct message, or multi-party message that your Enterprise bot is a member of.

-Hover on a message and click on the horizontal ellipsis menu to bring up a list of actions.
+Hover on a message and select the horizontal ellipsis menu to bring up a list of actions.
 Message shortcuts that you've created can be found at the bottom of the list.

-If you don't see your message shortcut, click on More message shortcuts from the same menu to view all message menus in your Slack team.
+If you don't see your message shortcut, select More message shortcuts from the same menu to view all message menus in your Slack team.

 Accessing message shortcuts from Slack